clarkenj/git-papers/journal.md

-This is my new paper
+This is my new COLLABORATIVE paper
-Written by: me
+Written by: me and JOHN

 ## Introduction